onflow/bridged-usdc/README.md

 in the [Cadence 1.0 Migration Guide](https://cadence-lang.org/docs/cadence-migration-guide/).

 You can find transactions and scripts for interacting with the `USDCFlow` contract in the `transactions/` directory.

+# Testnet Versions

+On Flow **Testnet**, the original `USDCFlow` smart contract did not migrate properly, so a new one had to be deployed in order to function properly.
+If you are using `USDCFlow` on testnet, make sure to use the contract deployed at `0x64adf39cbc354fcb`.
+This is not an issue on mainnet and the contract at `0xf1ab99c82dee3526` is safe to use.

 # Local Development